-- Once the initial discussion regarding the intervention has been completed, the members of the intervention group should recruit a professional interventionist or mental health professional who specializes in addictive behaviors to assist in further planning.
+- Once the initial discussion regarding the intervention has been completed, the members of the intervention group should recruit a certified intervention professional or mental health professional who specializes in addictive behaviors to assist in further planning.

 - Subsequent planning sessions with the professional interventionist or clinician will help to structure the intervention.

 - In some models, the person with the alcohol use disorder is not part of the initial planning stages, and in other models, the person with the alcohol use disorder is actually included in the planning stages all the way through to the actual intervention.

 - Once the intervention group and the professional interventionist or clinician has been identified, the group begins to plan and rehearse exactly what each individual will say to the person with the alcohol use disorder.
 Often, individuals are instructed to write down what they will say and keep it brief.

 - During the planning stages, the group decides on what types of consequences it will place on the person with the alcohol use disorder if they refuse to enter treatment.